ethereum/consensus-specs/specs/keys/keystore.md

 # Keystores

 A keystore is a JSON file which stores a password encrypted version of a user's private key.
-It is designed to be an easy-to-implement, yet versatile, format for storing and exchanging keys.
-A keystore format that is customizable with many Key Derivation Functions (KDFs) and encryption ciphers is more future proof and thus is the model adopted by Eth1 V3 keystores.
-Unfortunately each option also requires implementations of the various crypto constructions and appropriate tests and therefore, this keystore standard locks down which KDF and ciphers are used for the initial phases of Eth2.0.
+It is designed to be an easy-to-implement, yet versatile format for storing and exchanging keys.
+A keystore is comprised of modules which specify a cryptographic construction and the corresponding parameters for a specific portion of deriving a secret.

 ## Definition